 The World Trade Center Towers can be seen in the background of some scenes and once in the reflection of Spider-Man's eye.
 In addition, during the ending scene where he is swinging around the American trade building, you can see the towers in the far background slightly blurred.
 The makers of the film chose not to remove them digitally.

 Willem Dafoe was never an intended choice to play the Green Goblin.
 After the script fell into his possession, he began lobbying for the role and met with Sam Raimi, who had intended to cast Billy Crudup in the role.
 Sometime later, while filming a movie in Spain, Dafoe was approached and shot some test footage inside the hotel room he was staying.
 It led to his being cast.
 Once he received the role, Dafoe asked that he be allowed to perform his own stunts so that the character and movements would feel authentic, or else the audience would notice the difference.
 He performed about 95% of his own stunts, and unlike many of the stunt crew, learned how to handle the Goblin Glider after just 15 minutes.
-Having such a great time during filming, he offered to return for Spider-Man 2 (2004) and asked if they could write him in somewhere, his character having died in Spider-Man (2002).
-Sam Raimi took him up on the offer and both of them set aside a specific day of filming on Spider-Man 2 (2004) for Dafoe to shoot Norman Osborn's cameo dream sequence.
+Having such a great time during filming, he offered to return for Spider-Man 2 (2004) and asked if they could write him in somewhere, his character having died in this movie.
+Sam Raimi took him up on the offer and both of them set aside a specific day of filming on Spider-Man 2 for Dafoe to shoot Norman Osborn's cameo in other characters' dreams and memories.

 At the beginning of the movie when we first see Mary Jane on the school bus, she is dressed in the Green Goblin's (from the comic book, anyways) colors.
 Her top is purple and her coat is green.
 This outfit is also the uniform of Gwen Stacy from the comics, who was killed by the Green Goblin in a battle not unlike the bridge scene in the movie.